How SpriteCell Came To Be

 If you’d prefer to e-mail me you can do so at thespritecell@gmail.com.

-If you want to contact me on reddit specifically for some reason my username is Ebon_Praetor.
+If you want to contact me on Reddit specifically for some reason my username is Ebon_Praetor.

 Frequently Asked Questions

 None of these questions have actually been asked yet.
+You can ask me something.

-Q: What do you use to make your images?
+Q: What tools do you use?

 Q: What kinds of topics are you going to be covering in the future?